Table of contents

 There’s a famous article from A16Z which states that every company will become a fintech.
 Financial services can be a very attractive source of revenue.

 Covering both fintech and marketplaces, I've seen a growing trend where these platforms rethinking their approach to payments.
-Some are seeking their own licenses to fully internalize the customer journey, while others are working with partners to enhance the customer user experience through efforts like multiple checkout options, payment methods, Buy Now, Pay Later and consumer loans—all while managing regulation.
+Some are seeking their own licenses to fully internalize the customer journey, while others are working with partners to enhance the customer experience through efforts like multiple checkout options, payment methods, Buy Now, Pay Later and consumer loans—all while managing regulation.

 There are recent examples of fintechs that have successfully built their in-house entity with the goal of owning the client experience and turn what was a cost into potential additional revenue.
 In these instances, companies building an in-house fintech entity can monetize in more and different ways, while also building products and features that their previous providers couldn’t offer.